Click on an award category below to view the 2012 recipient(s):

-Nina Gordon-Kirsch will graduate in May 2012 with a major in Environmental Sciences and a minor in Marketing.
+Nina Gordon-Kirsch will graduate in May 2012 with a Bachelor of Science in Environmental Sciences and a minor in Marketing.
 She plans to spend her Fulbright year researching levels of endocrine disrupting compounds (EDCs) in Israeli water, starting from treatment sites and ending in natural ecosystems.
 Her research methods will consist of water samples, water testing, evaluations, and coursework at the Ben-Gurion University of Negev.

 Ayushi Gummadi received a Fulbright English Teaching Assistantship Grant to South Africa.
 Graduating with a major in Business Administration (International Relations) and a minor in Neuroscience, Ayushi is committed to enacting positive social change at the grassroots level.
 In addition to teaching, she hopes to create a regional dance program, and visit the village of Mpumalanga where she previously worked on a community based micro-enterprise project.

-Daniel Paly will graduate in May 2012 with a Bachelor of Arts degree in Economics and International Relations.
+Daniel Paly will graduate in May 2012 with a Bachelor of Arts in Economics and a Bachelor of Arts in International Relations.
 As a Fulbright fellow, he will study the role of public policy support for private industry in the nascent Brazilian solar energy sector by examining regulatory infrastructure, government direct investment, and a potential Feed-In-Tariff.
 Daniel will conduct his study from the Universidade de São Paulo.

 Michael Shashoua received a Fulbright Grant to study in Madrid, Spain.
 He will explore the use of microfinance in Spain to supplement the knowledge of microfinance in developed countries.
 He plans to conduct a study of client profiles, sustainable lender practices and structural weaknesses.
 Michael will graduate in May with a major in Business Administration (International Relations), and a minor in Communication Law and Media Policy.